EVGove1/pdsnd_github/README.md

 Explore US Bikeshare Data.

 ### Description
-This Project explore a bicycle-sharing system where users are allow to rent bicycles. python script. was wrote to help explore the data.
+This Project explore a bicycle-sharing system where users are allow to rent bicycles. python script was wrote to help explore the data.

 ### Files used
 CSV Files that contains statistics from Chicago, Washington and New Yourk City.